-There are also many good pubs, restaurants, cafes and fish & chip shops in and around Wells, including both Indian and Chinese take-aways.
+There are also many good pubs, restaurants, cafes and fish & chip shops in and around Wells, including a Chinese take-away.
 We particularly recommend French’s Fish Shop on the Quay (01328 710396 to order ahead) and, for a special meal, Wells Crab House in Freeman Street (01328 710456 – book in advance to be sure of a table).

 Places of Interest

-The Tourist Information Centre – temporarily in Freeman Street – is the place to go for all kinds of information (01328 710885).
+The Visitor Information Centre in the Maltings is the place to go for all kinds of information (01328 710885).

 Wells Library has free wi-fi and internet facilities for visitors, as well as books, and is a only five minute walk away.

-Walsingham: England’s Nazareth and voted the ‘most spiritual place’ in the UK, is only five miles away and you can get there by bus (29) and steam train (via the Wells and Walsingham Light Railway) as well as car.
+Walsingham: England’s Nazareth and voted the ‘most spiritual place’ in the UK, is only five miles away and you can get there by bus (Lynx No. 36) and steam train (via the Wells and Walsingham Light Railway) as well as car.

 Holkham Hall, the Palladian style home of the Earls of Leicester, is only a two miles away and an easy walk from Wells.
-It boasts a lake, a deer park with 500 fallow deer (and now a small herd of red deer) and, it is claimed, the best beach in England.
+It boasts a lake, a deer park with 500 fallow deer and, it is claimed, the best beach in England.
 The film ‘The Duchess’ was made here.

 Trains & Coaches: there are main line stations at Norwich, Sheringham and King’s Lynn and national coach stations at Norwich and Kings Lynn.

-Buses: there is an excellent Coasthopper service between Cromer and Hunstanton, which connects with services to Norwich and King’s Lynn respectively, and is particularly useful for walkers and birdwatchers.
+Buses: there is the Coasthopper service between Wells and Cromer, which connects with services to Norwich, and the Coastliner to Hunstanton and King’s Lynn, both of which are particularly useful for walkers and birdwatchers.

 For more detailed travel information go to travelineeastanglia.co.uk